 It must be understood that an increase in Gross National Income per capita, and the subsequent increase in the economic income ranking (status) of countries such as Benin and Tanzania, is of little consequence to the lives of ordinary people.
 It rarely decreases poverty levels.
 If anything, the increase in GNI per capita in such countries may well point to an anomaly in economic distribution.
 It may reflect and be a consequence of an increase in the incomes of a small economically dominant group who control (own) much of the economic activities (of production).

-But even if we accept that high (increased) national income status mean something to African countries and their populations, it’s imperative to ask and examine, who ultimately benefits or would benefit more from such vital economic changes?
+But even if we accept that high (increased) national income status means something to African countries and their populations; it’s imperative to ask and examine, who ultimately benefits or would benefit more from such vital economic changes?

 We must consider and examine the spending habits of African countries (and Africans) to understand who ultimately benefits or would benefit more from increased African (national) incomes.